Litany of the Blessed Virgin Mary: Origins

-The litany was probably published and circulated in Germany by Saint Petrus Canisius.
-The Dillingen copy is entitled: Letania Loretana.
+The 66 Marian invocations in the Parisian text cited above already have the structure of the Loreto litanies, and are arranged similarly.
+It begins with three invocations taken from the Litany of the Saints (Sancta Maria, Sancta Dei Genitrix, Sancta Virgo Virginum), followed by eleven invocations in which Mary is called “Mother” (Latin: Mater), then four invocations of her as “Teacher” (Magistra) which have since disappeared, eight invocations addressing Mary as “Virgin” (Virgo), then twenty-six symbolic titles of basically Biblical origin, and finally thirteen invocations to Mary as “Queen” (Regina).
+The various titles under which Mary was invoked derive from liturgical texts, contemporary authors, and homilies from the time of Charlemagne, with links to older texts: John Geometres (10th century), Venantius Fortunatus (c.
+530-660), the hymn Akathist, Ephrem the Syrian (c.
+306-372).

+The oldest printed copy hitherto discovered is that of Dillingen in Germany, dating to 1558, entitled Letania Loretana.
 Ordnung der Letaney von unser lieben Frawen wie sie zu Loreto alle Samstag gehalten ("Order of the Litany of Our Lady as said every Saturday at Loreto").
-The text is just the same as we have it today, except that it has Mater piissima and Mater mirabilis, where now are Mater purissima and Mater admirabilis.
-Further, the invocations Mater creatoris and Mater salvatoris are wanting, though this must be due to some oversight of the editor, since they are found in every manuscript of this group; on the other hand, the Auxilium christianorum is introduced though it does not occur in the other texts.
-This title is found in a Litany of Loreto printed in 1558.
-Pope Pius V could not have introduced the invocation "Auxilium christianorum in 1571 after the Battle of Lepanto, as stated in the sixth lesson of the Roman Breviary for the feast of S. Maria Auxiliatrix (24 May); and to this conclusion the Dillingen text adds indisputable evidence.
+It is fairly certain to be a copy of an earlier document, but thus far, the oldest known Italian copy dates from 1576.
+This version of the Litany was probably published and circulated in Germany by Saint Petrus Canisius.
+The text is just the same as the present one, except for having Mater piissima and Mater mirabilis, where now are Mater purissima and Mater admirabilis.
+The invocations Mater creatoris and Mater salvatoris are wanting, though this must be due to some editorial oversight since they are found in every manuscript of this group; on the other hand, the Auxilium christianorum is introduced though it does not occur in the other texts.
+Pope Pius V could not have introduced the invocation Auxilium christianorum in 1571 after the Battle of Lepanto, as stated in the sixth lesson of the Roman Breviary for the Feast of Mary, Help of Christians (24 May), and to this conclusion the Dillingen text adds indisputable evidence.